• Skip to primary navigation

 Instructions

-• Cook the sausages according to packet instructions.
-Put a pot of salted water on for the pasta.
+• Put a pot of salted water on for the pasta.
+Remove the sausages from their skins.

 • While the sauce cooks add the pasta to the boiling water and cook according to packet instructions.
-Slice the sausages.

 Nutrition Facts

-Sausage Pasta with Peppers & Tomato Sauce
+Spicy Sausage Pasta with Peppers & Tomato Sauce

 Amount Per Serving